acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 -   relative pronouns

-	Relative pronouns are annotated together with the whole relative clause it triggers as one single markable (cf. *\[The car that went through his garden wall\]\...*).
 	If a form cannot be unambiguously classified as a relative pronoun, apply the following test: it is a relative pronoun if it can be substituted by "which" respectively "welch" in German.

+	> (23.d.) *The car that went through his garden wall\...* (constructed)

-	However, relative pronouns in possessive constructions (i.e. for which the test for relative pronouns fails) are annotated as possessive pronouns (see possessive NPs, p.
-10).
+	However, relative pronouns in possessive constructions (i.e. for which the test for relative pronouns fails) are annotated as possessive pronouns (see possessive NPs).

 	> (24) *Und so schielen die Israelis nach Washington, an dessen /\*welchem Tropf sie wirtschaftlich und militärisch hängen,\...*
 	> (24') *Und so schielen die Israelis nach Washington, das/welches sie wirtschaftlich und militärisch unterstützt* (*das* is a relative pronoun).